 Setting up a cleaning routine will help eliminate the confusion of what needs to be cleaned when.
-Learn how you can complete household chores with a simple routine and cleaning checklist.
+Learn how you can complete household chores with a simple cleaning schedule and cleaning checklist.

 When it comes to cleaning the house it can seem overwhelming.
 There are many obstacles that you may face.
 Like: